nialov/fractopo/README.rst

 the command-line, using ``fractopo`` only requires general knowledge of command-line interfaces in your operating system of choice.

--  `Full Documentation is hosted on Read the Docs
+-  `Full Documentation is hosted on GitHub
    <https://nialov.github.io/fractopo/index.html#full-documentation>`__

 .. figure:: https://git.io/JBRuK